Ely, Minnesota: History

 The original town site consisted of 40 acres.
 A man named McCormick opened the first grocery store in a small log building.
 A. J. Fenske built the first frame building in the fall of 1887; he also opened a hardware and furniture store.
 The Pioneer Hotel was also built that year at the corner of Sheridan Street and Fourth Avenue.
 The first school opened in 1889 in a small frame building on Second Avenue; its enrollment was 112 during the first season.

 According to a history written in 1910, "The first religious service was conducted by Father Buh, who came from Tower for that purpose, and the Catholic congregation erected the first church.
 The first Protestant minister was Rev. Mr. Freeman, who arrived in time to hold an Easter service in 1889, and located here permanently, organizing the Presbyterian church.
 There are now six churches, representing as many different faiths.

 Soon other mines opened in Ely: The Pioneer Mine (1889), the Zenith (1892), the Savoy (1899), and the Sibley (1899).
 The Pioneer was by far the most productive, producing 41 million tons or 40% of the Vermilion Range's entire output.
 Eventually 11 mines opened near Ely.
 In 1967 the Pioneer mine closed.
 It is on the National Register of Historic Places and its offices house the Ely Arts & Heritage Center.

 Originally the mining was an open-pit operation, but when the abundant ore was mined out, deep shafts were made to start mining underground.
 With the need for wooden support beams to keep the tunnels from collapsing and for lumber to meet the needs of the ever-expanding growth in the area, the logging and milling industries grew.
 Logging continues in the region, though on a limited scale and only for paper pulp—the major operations virtually disappeared by 1920 when the area's tree reserves were depleted.

 Geography

 According to the United States Census Bureau, the city has an area of 2.74 sqmi; 2.73 sqmi is land and 0.01 sqmi is water.

-Ely is 100 mi north of Duluth, 117 miles southeast of International Falls, and 244 mi north of Minneapolis–Saint Paul.
+Ely is 100 mi north of Duluth, 117 miles southeast of International Falls, and 244 mi north of the Twin Cities.